-Algorithms and architectures for computation and optimization.
-Scientific Supervisor: Prof. Michele Flammini
+Algorithms and optimization for complex networks and emerging computational models.
+Scientific Supervisor: Prof. Guido Proietti

-Software engineering and intelligent systems Scientific Supervisor: Prof. Vittorio Cortellessa
+Software engineering and intelligent systems Scientific Supervisor: Prof. Alfonso Pierantonio